terales/blackbird-docs/src/content/docs/apps/Asana.mdx

 - **List attachments** returns all attachments of specified object.
 Object ID can stand for an ID of `Project`, `Project brief` or `Task`.
 - **Get/upload/delete attachment**.

+### Custom fields

+- **Get text/date/enum custom field** returns the value of a custom field with text/date/enum type for a specific task.
+- **Update text/date/enum custom field** sets the value of a custom field with text/date/enum type for a specific task.

 ### Projects

 - **List projects** returns all projects.
 You can also specify `Workspace` or `Team` to retrieve projects of specific workspace or team.
 Also you can `Archived` variable to retrieve only archived projects or vice versa.